-The production cycle begins from the sheet metal cutting (or from welded sheet metals).
-The disk is then formed principally in two manners: the crowning-to create a spherical cap and the borders, and the edging-to produce the junction of the crown radius and the cylindrical part.
+The production cycle begins from the sheet-metal cutting (or from welded sheet metals).
+The disc is then formed principally in two manners: the crowning-to create a spherical cap and the borders, and the edging-to produce the junction of the crown radius and the cylindrical part.

 There are several common types of dished heads depending on the manufacturing.
 Most of the times the dished heads are semi-manufactured to form pressure vessels under specific laws of the field.